Here are key excerpts from our Presence Playbook:

 A culture advisor works only if people use it.
 The intelligence behind it is rigorous, the deployment is simple, and the answers are useful — but none of that matters if employees don’t know that the advisor exists or don’t think to reach for it when they need it.

-This playbook covers four functions: informing employees the agent exists, ensuring the first experience is useful, keeping the advisor visible over time, and proactively offering it at high-stakes moments.
+This playbook covers five functions: informing employees the agent exists, ensuring the first experience is useful, keeping the advisor visible over time, turning individual learning into collective intelligence, and proactively offering it at high-stakes moments.

 The effort is modest.
 The initial introduction takes an hour to prepare.
 Ongoing maintenance takes fifteen to thirty minutes per week.
 The return is an organization where people reach for cultural intelligence instead of acting on misreadings.